openUC2/UC2-GIT/TheBOX/SimpleBOX/Readme.md

 </p>

-You also find some education material and more about the setups in DOCUMENTs in [ENGLISH](./DOCUMENTS/UC2_simpleBOX_EN.pdf), [GERMAN](./DOCUMENTS/UC2_simpleBOX_DE.pdf), [FRENCH](./DOCUMENTS/UC2_simpleBOX_FR.pdf) and [CZECH](./DOCUMENTS/UC2_simpleBOX_CZ.pdf).
+You also find some education material and more about the setups in DOCUMENTs in english, german, french and czech (condensed materials for some of the experiments [here](./DOCUMENTS/SimpleBOX)).
 These materials are not completely up to date, as we're currently developing a **MiniBOX booklet**, the comprehensive guide through the experiments and theory of Optics that will support the MiniBOX as a teaching tool.
+You can find it [here](./DOCUMENTS/MiniBOX_booklet) but keep in mind it's still work in progress.
+If you have some suggestions for improvement, we'll be happy to hear them!

 ## <a href="#icon03" name="icon03"><img src="./IMAGES/S.png" height="40"></a> Participate
 If you have a cool idea, please don't hesitate to write us a line, we are happy to incorporate it in our design to make it even better.